Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 - [ ] DevContainer (/.devcontainer folder where applicable) configuration is in place
 - [ ] Infrastructure as code is in place (`/infra` folder where applicable, manifest files or code generators in the case of `Aspire` and similar )
 - [ ] Azure services configuration (/azure.yml file) is in place
-- [ ] Minimum coverage tests are in place

 ## Functional requirements